eslib/eslib/README.md

 To consume a ESlib extension package, all you need to do is import it.
 For example, for the [Lodash](https://github.com/eslib/lodash) package, all you need to do is:

-1. Install it:
+1. Install the extension:

   ```sh
   npm install @eslib/lodash -S
   ```

-2. Add the following line to your index (entry) file:
+2. Import the extension with the following line to your index (entry) file:

   ```js
   import '@eslib/lodash'
   ```

-## Usage (Authoring extensions)
+## Usage (Authoring Extensions)

 ESlib provides a simple API for registering extensions.
 For example, I can use it to provide a `size` method for objects: